-When you book cash rates at Hyatt properties, you can earn 4X Hyatt points with the Chase Hyatt Card.
+When you book cash rates at Hyatt properties, you can earn 4X Hyatt points with the World of Hyatt Credit Card.
 That’s more than the 3X and 2X earned by the Sapphire Reserve and Preferred, respectively.

 For other travel purchases, the Sapphire Reserve and Ink Business Preferred℠ Credit Card will earn 3X and the way to go whether you’re booking flights, non-Hyatt hotels, Uber, Lyft, taxis, train tickets and more.

 As I mentioned above, the Sapphire Reserve does have a hefty annual fee but don’t forget that the card comes with a $300 travel credit each cardmember year.
 This effectively brings the annual fee to $150.

 The Sapphire Preferred also earns 2X Ultimate Rewards points.

 When The World of Hyatt Credit Card was launched in late June 2018, the bonus category that had me most excited was fitness clubs and gym memberships.
 You’ll earn 2X on these purposes with the Chase Hyatt Card but keep in mind that non-traditional gyms such as Soul Cycle won’t earn bonus points.

 While I know this won’t mean a TON of spending for many people, I really liked that Chase and Hyatt offered something different.
 Of course, if you pay for classes, CrossFit or personal training sessions, this might be an easy way to earn double points on these expenses.